 I had a chance to work with many other teams in the Fashion Store and other departments.
 I met and worked with literally hundreds of colleagues.
 I had never worked with so many people before joining Zalando.

 That meant more meetings and alignments.
 I learned decision making with writing.
 I still don’t say that I’m good at it, but Google Docs became my favorite editor next to Vim.

 I learned that it can be fun to work with many teams.
 Sometimes it was frustrating because of the time consumed.
 But it was rewarding to meet with many colleagues and work together.

 I saw good examples of career paths.
 Before joining Zalando, I imagined only two paths for software engineers.
 Staying as a senior engineer (or a lead engineer) or becoming a manager.
 It was great to see another path, being a senior individual contributor who takes technical leadership.
-At Zalando, it's called Principal Engineer.
-In addition to technically lead projects, they shape the tech landscape of the company beyond the scope of a team.
+At Zalando, it’s called Principal Engineer.
+In addition to technically leading projects, they shape the tech landscape of the company beyond the scope of a team.